clux/rust-meetup-london/source/slides.md

 ```

 notes:
-- easiest locally, basic cross compilation support in rust already
+- easiest locally, might work nice on travis
-- might make travis nice, but this will fail with c deps
+- but C deps..
-- openssl big one (tho might be replaced by rusttls.. benches)
+- openssl big one (tho might be replaced by rustls.. benches)
-- psql (or other sql client)
+- psql (or other sql client (requires --with-openssl build)
 - curl (but not needed anymore due to hyper)
 - zlib (serving anything gzipped, but miniz.h works)
 - other library that has C bindings (that's not self-contained in -sys crate)